Can Using Forceps or a Vacuum In Delivery Cause Injuries to My Baby?

 For the mother, these include:

-• Third or fourth degree tears, extending from the vagina to the anus or rectum.
-Tears need careful suturing but if a tear occurs and is missed, this can lead to a woman suffering permanent faecal incontinence, and in the worst cases, she may need a permanent colostomy
+• Third- or fourth-degree tears extending from the vagina to the anus or rectum.
+Tears need careful suturing but if a tear occurs and is missed, this can lead to a woman suffering permanent faecal incontinence and in the worst cases, needing a permanent colostomy

 • Urinary incontinence